 A finger fracture is a break in any of the bones in a finger.
-Each finger consists of three bones called the phalanges.
-The thumb has only two phalanges.
+Each finger consists of 3 bones called the phalanges.
+The thumb has only 2 phalanges.

 A finger fracture is caused by trauma to the finger.
 Trauma includes:

-The doctor will ask about your symptoms, your physical activity, and how the injury occurred.
+You will be asked about your symptoms, your physical activity, and how the injury occurred.
 The injured finger will be examined.
-The doctor may order x-rays of the finger to determine which bones are broken and the type of fracture.

-To help prevent finger fractures:
+To help reduce your chance of finger fractures:

 American Orthopaedic Society for Sports Medicine